Format comparisons

 View comparison

-DOCX vs PDF: Editable vs Fixed Transcripts
+DOCX vs PDF: Editable or Fixed Transcript Export?

 DOCX is editable and collaborative.
 PDF is fixed-layout and consistent across devices.